Way back in the medieval mists of time, long before most people counted which century was which, Tung shivered violently

 As he slept, his memory began to reconstruct the day of his first theft.
 That day was destined to determine how the rest of his life would play out.

-He was a tiny child and his victim was a giant of a man whose purse bulged with gold and silver coins.
+He was a mere child and his victim was a giant of a man whose purse bulged with gold and silver coins.
 He had watched the man for weeks and deeply resented how he seemed to have an endless supply of money to waste on fripperies.
 This was to become an enduring theme in his life… resentment.
 Resentment sprinkled with an unhealthy dusting of jealousy, spite and bitterness.

 The sight of a fat man buying a gaudy hat at an up-market market stall wasn’t anything out of the ordinary, although there was something a little bit different about this guy which piqued his interest.
 He followed him for the rest of the day, and on many occasions after that.
 He crept in the shadows, always ten or so steps behind.
 He tracked him from the market, where he’d first spied the man’s money, to the big house where all the ladies lived.
 The sheer abundance of pretty ladies all living together seemed odd to him, but they seemed to enjoy a lot of gentleman visitors, so they certainly weren’t short of male role models.
 Unlike the young Tung who desperately lacked someone respectable and ethical to set his moral compass; his father being the only man in his life and he wasn’t even a good example for the devil to follow.
 Actually, maybe the devil could have learnt a bit from him.